 - External talks and visits from universities, colleges and employers

 In addition to the planned programme pupils are also very welcome to request a careers interview.
-They can do this through contacting Mrs Dukes in school or via email (email@example.com) Parents are very welcome to attend.
+They can do this through contacting Mrs Wooldridge in school or via email (email@example.com) Parents are very welcome to attend.

-www.cascaid.co.uk/kudos – Careers research
+www.cascaid.co.uk/kudos – Careers Research

-www.eclips-online.co.uk – Careers information
+www.eclips-online.co.uk – Careers Information